woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

    *Distance and Bearing process*

 Distance is measured in the source units.
-Bearing will be an `absolute bearing <http://en.wikipedia.org/wiki/Bearing_%28navigation%29>`_, in degrees measured from true north and increasing in the clockwise direction (so true east would be 90 degrees and true west would be -90 or 270 degrees).
+Bearing will be an `absolute bearing <http://en.wikipedia.org/wiki/Bearing_%28navigation%29>`_, in degrees measured from true north and increasing in the clockwise direction (so due east would be 90 degrees and due west would be -90 or 270 degrees).

-While there is a distance function in both Python and JavaScript, the bearing will need to be calculated manually, measured from origin to point, according to the following:
+While there is a distance function in both Python and JavaScript, the bearing will be calculated, measured from origin to point, according to the following:

 .. figure:: img/processcreate_bearingequation.png